Allele count in gnomAD: Pro105Leu 0; Pro105Ser 1; Pro105Thr 0

 c.314C>T leading to CCA-to-CTA change at codon 105, resulting in Pro105Leu missense mutation.
 In 24 of 25 cases, where the codon 129 genotype was known, the Pro105Leu mutant occurred in cis with valine 129; of which 23 were Met/Val heterozygotes, one was Val/Val129 homozygote.

 c.313C>T leading to CCA-to-TCA change at codon 105, resulting in Pro105Ser mutation.
-In the two reported cases, the patients have Met/Val129 heterozygote with Pro105Leu in cis with valine 129.
+In the two reported cases, the patients are Met/Val129 heterozygote with Pro105Leu in cis with valine 129.

 c.313C>A leading to CCA-to-ACA change at codon 105, resulting in Pro105Thr mutation.
 There are seven cases reported in the literature to date.
 Of these, the codon 129 residues are known in 5 patients: three were in cis with Met 129 (one Met/Val129 and two Met/Met129) and two patients were in cis with Val 129 on a Val/Val129 background.